llloret/osmid/README.md

 osmid is built with C++11/14.
 The build system is based on cmake.
 Target compiler in Windows is MSVC 2015 Win64, and in Linux is gcc 4.9 or later.
 Prepare using something like: `cmake -G "Visual Studio 14 2015 Win64" .. -DBOOSTROOT=d:\sdk\boost_1_61_0`

 osmid uses the following libs:
-* RtMidi, for the midi handling (included in the tree)
-* oscpack, for the OSC handling (and optionally UDP networking) (included in the tree)
+* JUCE for the midi handling and OSC handling (included in the tree)
-* boost, for program options parsing and udp networking (external dependency)
+* boost, for program options parsing (external dependency)

 ## m2o parameters